 - 1. An application for admission into the minor. - 2.
 An interview and audition with the Music Faculty in the student's primary performing area. - 3.
-A written placement test in music theory.
-Any student scoring below 75% on the exam will be required to enroll in MU 100 (Fundamentals of Music) concurrently with MU 140 (Music Theory I).
+Take a written placement test in music theory.
+Any student scoring below 75% will be required to enroll in MU140I (Music Theory 1 Intensive); students scoring 50% or below will enroll in MU 100 (Music Fundamentals) and MU 060 (Class Piano for Non-majors).

-In addition to completing the requirements of the liberal arts core and completion of the requirements for a major in another area, the following courses must be taken to qualify as a Performance Music Minor.
+In addition to completing the requirements of the liberal arts core and completion of the requirements for a major in another area, the following courses must be taken to qualify as a Music Minor.
 There can be no duplication of course work in this minor.
 If any of the following courses are required by one's major, additional courses will need to be taken for a total of 18 hours of credit for the minor.
 A grade of "C-" or higher in each course is required.

 MU 140, 141 (Music Theory I & II) 6 hrs.

 MU 142, 143 (Aural Skills I & II) 2 hrs.

 MU 230 (Music History/Literature II) 3 hrs.

-MU 336 (Music Ministry) 3 hrs.
+MU 236 (Worship Ministry) 3 hrs.

+MU 236P (Worship Ministry Practicum) NC

 Applied Music

 (Must include 2 hrs. of Piano) 3 hrs.

 Large Ensemble

+(Chorale/Instrumental) 1 hr.

+MU 099 (Music Seminar) NC